-At the plenum of the Central Committee held in February-March, 1937, Comrade Stalin said:
+At the Plenum of the Central Committee held in February-March 1937, Comrade Stalin said:

-"... our experience alone, the experience of leaders, is insufficient to give correct leadership; that, consequently, it is necessary that one's experience, the experience of leaders, be supplemented by the experience of the masses, by the experience of the rank-and-file Party members, by the experience of the working class, by the experience of the people."
+"Our experience alone, the experience of the leaders, is far from enough....
+In order to lead properly the experience of the leaders must be supplemented by the experience of the Party membership, the experience of the working class, the experience of the working people, the experience of the so-called 'little people.'"